What Is The Meaning of RESP?

 There are generally two ways on how you can open an RESP account; you can open a registered education savings plan through financial professionals like us or through a financial institution.

-My wife, Azenith has been an RESP consultant since 2010 and has helped hundreds of Winnipeg families setup RESP contracts for their little ones’ university education.
-She is passionate
+My wife, Azenith has been an RESP consultant since 2010 and has helped hundreds of Winnipeg families setup RESP contracts for their little ones’ post-secondary education.

 As an RESP specialist she will discuss with you how RESP works in detail, the different types of RESP plans as well as their rules, restrictions, advantages, and disadvantages over the other.